 “…they are heirs with you of the grace of life…” 1 Pet.
 3.7

-- He must know that I will be intentionally involved, as the caring and responsible authority, in everything leading up to the marriage of my daughters.
+- He must know that I will be intentionally involved as a caring and responsible authority, in everything leading up to the marriage of my daughter.

-My intentional involvement does not mean I’ll seek to control every decision, like what color flowers are chosen for the wedding, what songs are played, or what job the young man should choose along the way.
+My intentional involvement does not mean that I’ll seek to control every decision, like what color flowers are chosen for the wedding, what songs are played, or what job the young man should choose along the way.
 A father’s intentional involvement is not some kind of anxiety-riddled micro-managing.
-It is in relation to how my daughter’s heart is managed along the way.
-I will be held accountable by God for how I carry myself in terms of responsible involvement (shepherding her along the way), and in terms of Christ-like character in that involvement (how that shepherding takes place).
+It has to do with how my daughter’s heart is managed along the way.
+I will be held accountable by God for how I carry myself in terms of responsible involvement (shepherding her), and in terms of Christ-like character in that involvement (how that shepherding takes place).

-Until they are wed, it is my responsibility to love and protect my daughter from foolishness, from unwise decisions that strengthen temptation, and to impart wisdom and help along the way.
+Until they are wed, it is my responsibility to love and protect my daughter from foolishness, from unwise decisions that strengthen temptation, and to impart wisdom and help as the relationship progresses.

 “Fathers, do not provoke your children to anger, but bring them up in the discipline and instruction of the Lord.” -Eph.
 6.4

 “An overseer, then, must be above reproach… he must be one who manages his own household well, keeping his children under control with all dignity…” -1 Tim.
 3.2, 5

 - He must know that vital membership in the local church is indispensable.